The global spread of the coronavirus: Where is it? - RFI

 - Australia -

-Nine patients have now been confirmed in Australia.
-Most of them arrived in the country from Wuhan or Hubei province.
+Twelve patients have been confirmed in Australia.
+Most of them arrived in the country from Hubei province.

 - Cambodia -